Project

 Actions #1

-Updated by Kris Phillips 21 days ago
+Updated by Kris Phillips about 2 months ago

 It seems it would be better to be able to assign a subnet to the OpenVPN network beyond a /64 when using the drop down, rather than defining what the WAN interface has for a PD, as this should be known from other settings available.